This page explains how to travel by train or ferry from Tallinn to other European cities.

 Tallinn to Warsaw

 In a few years time the new Rail Baltica project may make this a routine journey by fast direct train.
-But in the meantime it is indeed possible to make this journey by train via Riga & Vilnius, if you want to avoid a lengthy journey in a long-distance bus.
+But in the meantime it is indeed possible to make this journey by train via Riga & Vilnius, avoiding a lengthy journey in a long-distance bus.

 -

-Step 1, travel from Tallinn to Riga, see the Tallinn to Riga page.
+Day 1, travel from Tallinn to Vilnius by train, see the Tallinn-Riga-Vilnius page.

 -